jquery/contribute.jquery.org/pages/CLA/status.md

 <!-- iferror -->

-There was an error checking the CLA signatures.
+Unfortunately, there was an error checking the CLA signatures.

 <!-- error -->